‘Teen Mom 2’ Star Jenelle Evans’ Estranged Husband David Eason Reveals Who’s Keeping Him Company After Split

 “At least these guys know how to keep me company!
 I love my herd!”
-Eason wrote in the caption of a photo shared on Monday, November 4.
+Eason wrote in the caption of an Instagram photo shared on Monday, November 4.

-Also in his caption, Eason revealed that he was caring for several animals, including pigmy goats, kittens, an Anatolian Shepherd, chickens, and sebastopol geese.
+Also in his caption, Eason revealed that he was caring for several animals, including pygmy goats, kittens, an Anatolian Shepherd, chickens, and Sebastopol geese.

-In the days since Evans’ divorce statement was released, Eason has shared a number of images of his family, including his 11-year-old daughter, Maryssa, and his two-year-old daughter, Ensley.
-As fans of Teen Mom 2 well know, Eason shares Ensley with Evans and also has two older children, including son Kaden, who he shares with past girlfriends.
+In the days since Evans’ divorce statement was released, Eason has shared a number of images of his family, including his 11-year-old daughter, Maryssa, and his 2-year-old daughter, Ensley.
+As fans of Teen Mom 2 know, Eason shares Ensley with Evans.
+He also has two older children, including son Kaden, who he shares with past girlfriends.

-Evans also has two older children, 10-year-old Jace and five-year-old Kaiser, who she shares with her mother, Barbara Evans, and ex-fiance, Nathan Griffith, respectively.
+Evans also has two older children, 10-year-old Jace and 5-year-old Kaiser, who she shares with her mother, Barbara Evans, and ex-fiance, Nathan Griffith, respectively.

 Evans and Eason tied the knot at their North Carolina home in September 2017, just months after their daughter Ensley was born.